DB2-Limited/awesome-cheats/backend/nginx.md

 ## SECURITY
 ### HTTPS (SSL/TLS)

-- __Redirect _http_ to _https___
+- __Redirect _http_ to _https___.

-In the [previos](#enabling-http-2) section we have changed a listen port form 80 to 443, so now our server takes requests to 443 but unable to connect if we try to send request via _http_.
+In the [previous](#enabling-http-2) section we have changed a listen port form 80 to 443, so now our server takes requests to 443 but unable to connect if we try to send request via _http_.
 To fix this, we simply need to redirect all _http_ requests to the equivalent _https_ handlers.
 The best way to do that is create the second __```server```__ context that will listed to port 80 on the same domain and redirect clients to port 443 by returning __301__ status code.
   ```nginx
     server {